gpetrousov/latex-thesis-template/README.md

 # latex-thesis-template

-Custom Latex thesis template to be used for Greek language.
+Custom Latex thesis template to be used with Greek language.

 #### Initial compile: